Star-Wars-A-Cosmos-Divided-DevTeam/Star-Wars-A-Cosmos-Divided/README.md

 It introduces new weapons, reactors, shields, thrusters & utility parts from the Star Wars universe into the game including 2 new technology tiers /*and superweapons*/.
 It also includes new types of parts, such as droids, 2 new armor classes with all types of shapes from the old Kroom's New Armor Expanded Mod and even more.
 You can also Download the Star Wars: A Cosmos Divided Factions mod (requires this Mod here) and the Star Wars: A Cosmos Divided Music Add-On Mod (Standalone)
-/*You can also download the Ships Pack add-on, which will add dozens of ships from the Star Wars universe into your game.*/
+[][You can also download the Ships Pack add-on, which will add dozens of ships from the Star Wars universe into your game.]

 ## System Requirements & Limitations